01 of 27

 Postwar Pad in the Pacific Northwest

-Not all mid-century homes are large, luxurious, and on expansive lots.
-Many were modest homes built in subdivisions, with limited square footage and on small lots.
+Not all mid-century homes were built on large, luxurious, expansive lots.
+Many were modest homes built in subdivisions, with limited square footage and on petite plots.
 Northwest Native Landscapes used a combination of hardscape, sharp angles, and plants with textural details for a small postwar home in Portland, Oregon.
 Soft plants contrast with the home's angles and geometric shapes, keeping in mind seasonal interest.
 Colorful plants used include blue fescue grass (Festuca glauca) and conifers.
 The yard and porch provide intimate spaces, achieved with horizontal wood-slat fences that repeat the lines of the house.Continue to 5 of 27 below.

 05 of 27